Skip to main content

 Only tax-exempt organizations are required to file 990s with the IRS.
 Therefore, if the funder is a corporate entity or a government organization, they are not required to file 990s with the IRS, and Instrumentl will not have insights and data for these funders.

-However, you can often find information about past grantees and other details by investigating the funder’s website!
-Although not required, these funders are by no means precluded from filing a 990 form.
+However, you can often find information about past grantees and other details on the funder’s website.
+Although not required, these funders are not precluded from filing Form 990.

 Why don’t I see more recent 990 data?

-We pull information from the IRS within a week of filings being made publicly available.
+We retrieve information from the IRS within a week of filings becoming publicly available.
 The IRS makes 990s "Open to Public Inspection" for transparency.

-However, there is often quite a delay between the end of a foundation's fiscal year, when it files its 990, and when that 990 is processed & actually released by the IRS.
-Historically, there can be up to a 1-2 year lag for the entirety of a new batch of filings to be published.
+However, there is often a significant delay between the end of a foundation's fiscal year and when the IRS processes and releases its Form 990.
+Historically, there has been a 1-2-year lag before the entire batch of new filings is published.

-Due to these potential delays, 990 information available on Instrumentl may not represent the most recent 990s filed by the organization.
+Due to these potential delays, the 990 information available on Instrumentl may not reflect the organization's most recent filings.

 Why don’t I see a certain year(s) of data and insights?